efebirol/simplespringbootjpa/README.md

 ```
 mvn dependency:tree
 ```
--- show all dependencies that are use in this project
+- show all dependencies that are use in this project

+Starte das Projekt